In-patient luxury rehab center in Thailand

 • Hydrocodone and guaifenesin: used to alleviate cough and nasal congestion linked to the common cold.
 The drug is sold under the brand name Codiclear DH, EndaCof XP, Hycotuss, Kwelcof

-• Hydrocodone and homatropine: relieve cough in adults and children older than six years.
+• Hydrocodone and homatropine: relieves cough in adults and children older than six years.
 The drug is sold under brand names Hycodan and Hydromet

 Hydrocodone is usually combined with other compounds.
-Some of the most significant types of hydrocodone include:
+Other types of hydrocodone include:

 1. Hydrocodone and acetaminophen (Vicodin)